mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.1/index.md

 ### Upgrade considerations

-Before attempting to upgrade an existing cluster to this release, check the 'kommander-vars' Configmap in the 'kommander' namespace for the following fields:
+Before attempting to upgrade an existing cluster to this release, check the `kommander-vars` Configmap in the `kommander` namespace for the following fields:

 - kommanderAppManagementImageTag
 - kommanderAppManagementImageRepository